tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 Shared memory is allocated per block.
 It's common practice to load data from global memory into shared memory, and then all threads in the block read data from shared memory.

 The size of shared memory is limited (usually 48K), so we must be cautious of shared memory overflow.
-Besides, too much shared memory allocated to one block limits the number of active blocks per multiprocessor [2].
+Besides, too much shared memory allocated to one block limits the number of active blocks per multiprocessor.

 Another performance issue with shared memory is bank conflicts.
 Shared memory is divided into equally sized memory modules (banks) that can be accessed simultaneously, however, if multiple threads access the same memory bank (causing bank conflicts), the accesses will be serialized, thus decreasing the effective bandwidth.